 I discovered the Bells in the summer of 1976, following the breakup of my brief first marriage, when I was moving from Bank Street off Abingdon Square to smaller digs in what had been the notorious Van Rensselaer Hotel, newly rehabbed as a yuppie warren, on 11th Street just east of Fifth Avenue.
 Although I had lived in the Village for three years, I'd never had occasion before to walk the block of 13th between Sixth and Seventh Avenues.
 When I saw the awning with "The Bells of Hell" on it, my first thought was that this was a bit far north and east for a gay leather bar.
 On the way back, I looked in the window and saw a sign that said, "Traditional English, Irish and Scottish Music."
 Being a big fan of Fairport Convention, Steeleye Span and their ilk, I resolved to check the place out sometime.

 My first visit to the Bells was on a weeknight, when there was no live music.
 I found a vacant barstool near the door.
 To my left was a burly man with dark hair, and beyond him a brown-haired woman with glasses and a Scottish accent.
 The man introduced himself as Gary and his friend as Barbara.
 We chatted pleasantly while the jukebox cycled through "Dancing Queen" by Abba, Billy Connolly's spoof on Tammy Wynette's "D-I-V-O-R-C-E", Mna Na h'Eireann by the Chieftains, "Rivers of Babylon" by Boney M, "Hot Stuff" by the Rolling Stones, "I Can't Get Started" by Bunny Berigan, and "Highland Paddy" by the WolfeTones.
 Gary and Barbara filled me in on the history of the place.
-It had been started a couple of years before by the actor Malachy McCourt (now, along with his brother Frank, famous as a writer), who had been somewhat cavalier in the matter of paying Con Ed (the local electric company) and, as a consequence, had for a time done business by candlelight and with an ancient mechanical cash register.
+It had been started a couple of years before by the actor Malachy McCourt (now, along with his brother Frank McCourt, famous as a writer), who had been somewhat cavalier in the matter of paying Con Ed (the local electric company) and, as a consequence, had for a time done business by candlelight and with an ancient mechanical cash register.
 Malachy later sold the place to two Englishmen, Tony Heyes and Peter Myers.
 Tony is a Liverpudlian dockworker's son who had gone to Oxford on scholarship, gotten a Ph.D. from Michigan, ran the McGovern presidential campaign in Kentucky and Tennessee, and, during his tenure as a Bells owner, had a day job as an academic dean at the College of New Rochelle.
 (He later gave up academe and wrote a newspaper column on horse racing; the last I heard, he was doing some sort of business in Latvia.)
 Peter is a mountaineer and member of the Keswick Mountain Rescue Team.
 (He is now the proprietor of Myers of Keswick.)
 He is also a friend of Mick Jagger, who would visit the Bells now and then.
-(Many times I walked in and was told, "Oh, Mick just left" or "Right after you left last night, Mick came in.")
+(Many times I walked in and was told, "Oh, Mick just left" or "Right after you left last night, Mick came in."
+What I might have said if I actually encountered Mick is beyond my comprehension.)

 The following Friday, I went again, and caught a show in the back room by two singers named Chris King and Mike O'Brien.
-As they were singing about "Men who strived, and men who died/ To tear the red rag down", I looked behind me and saw the two Brit owners grinning, no doubt thinking about the money they were making off this "Paddy music", as Gary had told me they called it.
+As they were singing about "Men who strived, and men who died/ To tear the red rag down", I looked behind me and saw the two Brit owners grinning, no doubt thinking about the money they were making off this "Paddy music," as Gary had told me they called it.
 I decided it was definitely my kind of place.

-For much of 1978 and '79, the Bells' house band was Turner and Kirwan of Wexford, consisting of Pierce Turner, who is now a succesful solo artist, and Larry Kirwan, who now fronts Black 47.
+For much of 1978 and '79, the Bells' house band was Turner and Kirwan of Wexford, consisting of Pierce Turner, who is now a successful solo artist, and Larry Kirwan, who now fronts Black 47.
 I have a CD made from a tape of Pierce and Larry's last performance at the Bells, climaxing with their cataclysmic 22 minute version of "The Foggy Dew," at the end of which you can hear me whooping ecstatically.

 The Bells died in August of 1979.
 Its nemesis, I understand, was (fittingly) an enormous arrearage due to Con Ed.
 Afterwards, most of the Bells crowd, including me, migrated to the Lion's Head, a somewhat more staid venue frequented by, as Ace Gillen, one of its regulars put it, "drinkers with writing problems."
 The Head lasted until the mid 1990's, and its demise marked, for me at least, the end of any semblance of Bohemia in Greenwich Village.

-11 comments:
+25 comments:

-I envy you your acquaintance with the late Lester Bangs, whose "Psychotic Reactions and Carburetor Dung" remains my favorite book by a music critic.
+1. I envy you your acquaintance with the late Lester Bangs, whose "Psychotic Reactions and Carburetor Dung" remains my favorite book by a music critic.
 Lester was a "critic" in the best sense of the word - not just a judger, but a man with great writing talent and a wicked sense of humor, inspired by his enthusiasms (positive and negative); reading his work was/is always rewarding.

 BTW, I'm a fan of Kirwan and Black 47, too (rockin' the Bronx!), although the Pogues are my favorite Irish punkers.

-Beautiful reminiscence of The Bells and of the NYC tha' twas...
+2. Beautiful reminiscence of The Bells and of the NYC tha' twas...

 thank you

-The title of your post reminded me of that AC/DC song!LOL.
+3. The title of your post reminded me of that AC/DC song!LOL.

 Claude!
 Lovely memoir.
 Nice to see you in cyberspace.
 Give me an e-mail at your convenience.
 Best, Michael